Submission Deadline

 An application not compliant with these guidelines or received after the due date will be returned to the applicant and not reviewed.

-If the application includes the use of human subjects or animals, please provide documentation at the time of application submission that the protocol has been submitted for Human Subjects or IACUC approval.
-Human Subjects or IACUC approval must be provided before an award can be made to the institution.
+If the application includes the use of human subjects or animals, Human Subjects or IACUC approval must be provided before an award can be made to the institution.

 General Scoring of Applications